Back

 3. Identify discrepancies with regular inventories

-• A monthly inventory for all products.
+• A monthly inventory of all products.

 Regular feedback from the field is key to identifying discrepancies in consumption.
 It also has other beneficial effects.